“Discover the untamed beauty of the Beara Peninsula along the breathtaking Wild Atlantic Way.”

 - Cable Car to & From Dursey Island + €10

-From Castletownbere, you will take a 15-minute ferry ride to Beara Island.
+From Castletownbere, take a short 15-minute ferry crossing to Bere Island.

 Distance: 12 km / 7.5 miles | Ascent: 420 m / 1,260 ft | Approximate walking time: 4 to 5 hours